 Accidents by their very nature are unexpected, leaving victims unprepared.
-Out of necessity, you have to quickly make critical decisions with lasting consequences.
-It can be difficult to make the right choices when you are suffering injuring as a result of an accident.
-It is a good idea always to be prepared and know your rights, because the more you understand, the better your decisions will be.
+Out of necessity, you have to make critical decisions with lasting consequences quickly.
+It can be difficult to make the right choices when you are suffering injury as a result of an accident.
+It is a good idea to always be prepared and know your rights, because the more you understand, the better your decisions will be.

 In this guide, we will answer common questions about personal injury law and what you should do in the event of an accident.
 While we provide information and answers to commonly asked questions, this is only a reference — not a substitute for advice from an attorney about your unique situation.
 To contact us and discuss personal injury representation, please call us toll-free (800) 509-1011 or request a free consultation.

 What Is Considered a Personal Injury?